ocastaneda3/ssh_server_analysis/README.md

   ```

 ### Results
-Finally after running `hostintel` I now have a CSV file with various information about each IP address I was able to pull.
+Finally, after running `hostintel` I now have a CSV file with various information about each IP address I was able to pull.
 I was now able to see from where around the world my server was being attempted to be accessed.
-I went ahead in excel and found all the unique countires from which the attempts were comming from and got a count of the total number of unique attempts.
+I went ahead in excel and found all the unique countries from which the attempts were coming from and got a count of the total number of unique attempts.

 ```
 ╔══════════════════════════════════╤═════╗	╔══════════════════════════════════╤═════╗